godotengine/godot-docs/classes/class_input.rst

 - :ref:`MouseMode<enum_Input_MouseMode>` **get_mouse_mode** **(** **)** const

-Return the mouse mode.
+Returns the mouse mode.
 See the constants for more information.

 .. _class_Input_method_is_action_just_pressed: